 Chief Executive Officer

-Lee McIntire has been the CEO and Chairman of CH2M Hill since January 2009.
+Lee McIntire was the CEO and Chairman of CH2M Hill from January 2009 to January 2014.
+He remained Executive Chairman of the CH2M Hill Board of Directors until July 2014.
 Prior to his appointment as CEO, he served as Chief Operating Officer, President and Group Chief Executive for the Energy Client Group, and the President and Group Chief Executive for the Industrial Client Group.
+McIntire received total compensation of $4.9 million in 2013.
 In 2012, McIntire's annual salary was $1.5 million.
 He also received a bonus of $1.2 million, $4.9 million in stock awards and options, and $735,467 in other compensation, resulting in total compensation of about $8 million.

-- Lee A. McIntire, Chairman and Chief Executive Officer
+- Jacqueline Hinman, P.E., LEED, President and Chief Executive Officer

 - John A. Madia, Senior Vice President, Chief Human Resources Officer

-- Elisa M. Speranza, President, Operations & Maintenance Business Group
+- Elisa M. Speranza, Senior Vice President, Chief Communications Officer

-- J. Robert Berra, President, Energy and Chemicals
+- J. Robert Berra, Corporate Vice President, Global Market President - Energy

-- Patrick O'Keefe, Senior Vice President, Corporate Affairs
+- Patrick O'Keefe, Senior Vice President, Regional Managing Director- United States

 Board of Directors